anilradar/node-todo-cicd/README.md

-This is the nodo todo cicd pipeline project
+This is the nodo todo cicd pipeline Hands-on project
 # node-todo-cicd

 Run these commands: